noahberthusen/noahberthusen.github.io/index.md

 <figure class="gl-page-background gl-float-right gl-image-box" style="text-align: center;"><img src="assets/images/headshot2.jpg" alt="A photo of J. Doe" width="140" height="160" style="max-width: 160px;" /></figure>

-I'm a fourth-year PhD student in computer science at the University of Maryland.
-I work with <a href="https://www2.perimeterinstitute.ca/personal/dgottesman/">Daniel Gottesman</a> on quantum error correction.
+I am currently an Advanced Physicist at Quantinuum.
+I received a PhD in Computer Science from the University of Maryland in September 2025.
+I worked with <a href="https://www2.perimeterinstitute.ca/personal/dgottesman/">Daniel Gottesman</a> on quantum error correction.

-I received my undergraduate degree in Software Engineering at Iowa State University in May 2021.
+I received a Bachelor's degree in Software Engineering from Iowa State University in May 2021.

 I can be reached at <span id="_eml" class="gl-eml">someone at example dot com</span> or on <a href="https://www.linkedin.com/in/noah-berthusen-1a141a129/">LinkedIn</a>.
 Also visit my <a href="https://github.com/noahberthusen">Github</a> to find code repositories for many of the projects below.
+A full list of publications can be found on my <a href="https://scholar.google.com/citations?user=QjupysQAAAAJ&hl=en">Google Scholar</a> page.

 ```bio-remove
 Below we use a simple mechanism to mitigate email address reaping.